-The Preferred Responder List subfield set to 1 indicates that the SBP initiator provides a set of preferred sensing responders for which the SBP responder is requested to include in the WLAN sensing procedure used to satisfy the SBP request.
+If the SBP Request/Response subfield is set to 1, the Preferred Responder List subfield is set to 1 to indicate that the SBP initiator provides a set of preferred sensing responders for which the SBP responder is requested to include in the WLAN sensing procedure used to satisfy the SBP request.
 Otherwise, the Preferred Responder List subfield is set to 0.
+If the SBP Request/Response subfield is set to 0 and the Status Code field within the SBP Response frame is equal to SUCCESS, the Preferred Responder List subfield is set to 1 to indicate that the Sensing Responder Addresses field and/or the Sensing Responder IDs field is present.
+If the Preferred Responder List subfield is set to 0, neither the Sensing Responder Addresses nor the Sensing Responder IDs fields are present.
+If the SBP Request/Response subfield is set to 0 and the Status Code field within the SBP Response frame is equal to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the Preferred Responder List subfield is set to 0.

+If both the SBP Request/Response subfield and the Preferred Responder List subfields are set to 1, the value of the Number of Preferred Responders subfield indicates the number of preferred sensing responders with MAC addresses included in the Sensing Responder Addresses field within the SBP Request frame.
+In this case, if the Sensing Responder subfield is set to 1, the value indicated in the Number of Preferred Responders subfield includes the SBP initiator.
+If the SBP Request/Response subfield is set to 1 and the Preferred Responder List subfields is set to 0, the Number of Preferred Responders subfield is reserved.
+If the SBP Request/Response subfield is set to 0 and the Preferred Responder List subfield is set to 1, the Number of Preferred Responders subfield indicates the number of MAC addresses within the Sensing Responder Addresses field if the field is present, and the number of AID/USIDs within the Sensing Responder IDs field if the field is present.

 If the Sensing Responder subfield and the Preferred Responder List subfields are both set to 1, the MAC address of the SBP initiator is included in the Sensing Responder Addresses field within the SBP Request frame.

-The Mandatory Responder List subfield is reserved if the Preferred Responder List subfield is 0.
-If the Preferred Responder List subfield is 1, the Mandatory Responder List subfield indicates whether the set of preferred sensing responders is interpreted as mandatory by the SBP responder.
+If the SBP Request/Response subfield is set to 1, the Mandatory Preferred Responder subfield is reserved if the Preferred Responder List subfield is 0.
+If the Preferred Responder List subfield is 1, the Mandatory Preferred Responder subfield indicates whether the set of preferred sensing responders is interpreted as mandatory by the SBP responder.
 A value of 1 indicates that the SBP responder is requested to only include STAs listed in the Sensing Responder Addresses field within the SBP Request frame in the WLAN sensing procedure used to satisfy the SBP request.
 A value of 0 indicates that the SBP responder may include STAs that are not listed in the Sensing Responder Addresses field within the SBP Request frame in the WLAN sensing procedure used to satisfy the SBP request.
+The Mandatory Preferred Responder subfield is reserved if the SBP Request/Response subfield is set to 0.